 How to avoid puppy scams

-We were recently targeted in a new way by scammers.
-Since our website ranks high on Google, these scammers made an email address that is similar to ours using “HarmanCorgis” in the email address.
-They have created numerous fake pages with names like cutecorgipuppies, healthycorgipuppies, highqualitycorgipuppies, qualitycorgipuppies, affordablecorgipuppies, socializedcorgipuppies, welovepembrokewelshcorgipuppies, purebredcorgipuppies, welshcorgilovers, certifiedcorgibreeders, etc. Basically the name of words that people might search for when looking for a puppy.
-This group has upped their game – they will call you back and even send you a video.
-They have not stolen my pictures but are feeding off of my reputation and google ranking.
-Fortunately, I have had several people call me to see if it was a scam.
-As they get better, we have to get smarter.
-I have updated my list of what to watch out for below due to this incidence.
+Scammers are constantly trying new tactics.
+We were recently targeted in a new way by scammers when they created an email address that is similar to ours using “HarmanCorgis” in the email address.
+They created numerous fake pages with names like cutecorgipuppies, healthycorgipuppies, highqualitycorgipuppies, qualitycorgipuppies, affordablecorgipuppies, socializedcorgipuppies, welovepembrokewelshcorgipuppies, purebredcorgipuppies, welshcorgilovers, certifiedcorgibreeders, etc using keywords that people might search for when looking for a puppy.
+Thankfully I had several people call me before they sent money.
+Calling the breeder is ALWAYS a good idea!

 I encourage anyone looking for a puppy to look at the Signs of a Puppy Scam list below.
 Whether you buy a puppy from us or someone else, be suspicious of these signs.